xaya/xaya_tutorials/XAYA RPC Methods.md

 Several other methods are described below, though their usefulness to you may be limited during the development of your game.

+## Sending RPC Commands

+The XAYA daemon communicates through plain text and JSON.
+You can use the XAYA QT wallet's console, the xaya-cli command line program that comes with the QT wallet, or any RPC library in any language that you prefer.

+The examples below use xaya-cli and a XAYA game wallet.

+Most likely, you will wish to use an RPC library inside of your game for RPC calls.

+See [Interacting with the XAYA Wallet Through RPC in C#](https://github.com/xaya/xaya_tutorials/blob/master/RPC%20Windows%20C%23%20Tutorial/XAYA%20RPC%20Tutorial.md) for a sample application and tutorial of using the RPC methods through a 3rd party library.

 ## Names

 Names are unique entries in the XAYA blockchain.
 They can be used for game accounts or to create games.